esp8266/Arduino/doc/reference.rst

   - User facing API: ``Stream::to()``

     The goal of streams is to transfer data between producers and consumers, like the telnet/serial example above.
-Four methods are proposed, all of them return the number of transmitted bytes:
+Four methods are provided, all of them return the number of transmitted bytes:

     - ``Stream::toSize(dest, size [, timeout])``